-When you think about your future - for example, what life in your 60s will be like - it's natural to feel the urgency to start saving toward your goals.
-And while wondering whether you'll have enough money saved to enjoy your golden years is a legitimate concern, if you've ever thought that certificates of deposit (CDs) or a CD laddering strategy are only for people who already have a lot of money - or that now's not a good time to start saving (because it's too late or too early) - Ally Bank has good news.
+When you think about your future, perhaps what life in your 60s and beyond will be like, it's natural to feel the urgency to start saving toward your goals.
+Wondering whether you'll have enough money saved to enjoy your golden years is a legitimate concern, and certificates of deposit (CDs) can help you reach your savings goals.

-Decide what "life in your 60s" means to you.
+Decide what "life in your 60’s" means to you.
 Do you want to keep working, either full or part-time?
 Or would you rather spend your time pursuing a hobby, traveling or something else entirely?
 The point is to think beyond stereotypical images of what those years could be like and focus on your own wants and needs—the more specific the better.
-After all, it's your future - not that man or woman in the retirement ad - whose future you're planning.
+Once you have your goals outlined, you can start saving money with a purpose, and an Ally Bank CD can help.

 Only you, perhaps with the help of a financial planning professional, can decide what your goals are and what it will take to get there, but Ally Bank has a number of CD choices that can fit into your plans: